lucaspiresfernandes/RPGSim/README.md

  A Java simulator inspired by Cellbit's "Ordem Paranormal" series.

 Instructions:

-WASD - Move around
+WASD - Move around.

-F1 - Open character sheet
+F1 - Open character sheet.

 O - Open asset (or object) creation panel.

 Once you created an object, you can grab it and change its position, scale and rotation.